mablic/discordBot/README.md

  - -hi or -hello: say hi to the Bot
  - -roll: roll a dice between 1 and 100
  - -tag XXX: tag the time with customize focus
+ - -scheduler XXX XXX: reminder setup with the bot
+    - REQUIRED: 0-23 in hours
+    - OPTIONAL: A custom message to notify user check in
  - -interview REQUIRED OPTIONAL: generate an interview question
     - REQUIRED:
       - bq: Behavior question